Ina Fried

 Ina Fried (born December 17, 1974), formerly Ian Fried, is an American journalist for Axios.
-Prior to that, she was senior editor for All Things Digital, a senior staff writer for CNET Network's News.com, and worked for Re/code.
-She is a frequent commenter on technology news on National Public Radio, local television news and for other print and broadcast outlets.
+Prior to that, she was senior editor for All Things Digital and a senior staff writer for CNET Network's News.com, and worked for Re/code.
+She is a frequent commenter on technology news on National Public Radio and local television news, and for other print and broadcast outlets.

 Early life

-Fried, as a child actor was best known for her role as Rocky's son, Rocky Jr., in the 1982 movie Rocky III and also as the voice of the character Timothy in the 1982 movie The Secret of NIMH.
+Fried as a child actor was best known for her role as Rocky's son, Rocky Jr., in the 1982 movie Rocky III and also as the voice of the character Timothy in the 1982 movie The Secret of NIMH.
 After that she mainly appeared in guest roles portraying young boys on various television series including Cagney and Lacey, Silver Spoons, V, Alice, Diff'rent Strokes, Newhart, The Wonder Years, and a recurring role on St. Elsewhere.

 Professional

-Fried is a personal technology writer and generally covered Microsoft related stories in the CNET blog "Beyond Binary" from 2000 to November 2010, and is currently writing for All Things Digital where she will cover the Mobile beat.
-Before joining CNET in 2000, Fried wrote for the Orange County Business Journal, the Orange County Register, and Bridge News.
+Fried is a personal technology writer and generally covered Microsoft related stories in the CNET blog Beyond Binary from 2000 until 2010.
+Late in 2010, she joined All Things Digital, where she covered the Mobile beat.
+In 2014, she joined Re/code, a tech and business site launched by Kara Swisher and Walt Mossberg.
+She joined Axios as chief technology correspondent in 2017.

+Prior to CNET, Fried wrote for the Orange County Business Journal, the Orange County Register, and Bridge News.
 She has served as a board member, national secretary and national vice president for the National Lesbian and Gay Journalists Association (NLGJA).
 On April 27, 2011, Fried conducted an exclusive interview with CEO Steve Jobs and other Apple executives about the iPhone location tracking controversy.
 She now writes for Axios.